 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2018, the University of California reported total carbon emissions of approximately 1,129,233,000 kg CO2e, encompassing Scope 1 and Scope 2 emissions.
-This data highlights the university's significant carbon footprint, which is part of its broader climate commitments.
+This figure highlights the university's significant carbon footprint, which is part of its broader climate commitments.
 The University of California has set ambitious targets to reduce its carbon emissions.
-By 2045, it aims to achieve a reduction of at least 90% across all scopes (1, 2, and 3) without relying on voluntary carbon offsets.
-Additionally, the university is committed to reaching carbon neutrality by 2050 for all scopes, with an immediate goal of operational carbon neutrality by 2025.
-To support these targets, campuses within the University of California system have updated their Climate Action Plans, implementing new mitigation strategies to ensure progress towards these goals.
-The university's long-term commitment to sustainability reflects its proactive approach to addressing climate change and reducing its environmental impact.
+It aims to achieve a reduction of at least 90% across all scopes (1, 2, and 3) by 2045, without relying on voluntary carbon offsets.
+This long-term goal was established in 2019 and reflects the university's commitment to sustainability and climate action.
+Additionally, the university has pledged to reach carbon neutrality by 2050 for all scopes, with an immediate goal of operational carbon neutrality by 2025.
+This near-term target is supported by updated Climate Action Plans across its campuses, which were implemented in early 2017.
+The emissions data and reduction initiatives underscore the University of California's proactive approach to addressing climate change and its dedication to fostering a sustainable future.

 Access structured emissions data, company-specific emission factors, and source documents